 How can I help prevent hand-foot-and-mouth disease in my child?

 Good handwashing is important to stop the disease from being spread to other children.
 To help prevent the spread of the illness to others:

 - Wash your hands before and after caring for your child.
 Use soap and warm water and scrub for at least 20 seconds.
 Rinse well and air dry or use a clean towel.

-- If you are not able to wash your hand, use an alcohol-based hand sanitizer and follow instructions for its use.
+- If you aren't able to wash your hands, use an alcohol-based hand sanitizer and follow the instructions.

-- Make sure your child washes his or her hands often.
+- Make sure your child washes their hands often.